-- OSBA supports legislation that - Eliminates or reduces state-imposed fees for board of election expenses and auditor fees.
+• Eliminates or reduces state-imposed fees for board of election expenses and auditor fees.

-- 730 OSBA opposes legislation that - Requires districts to incur a debt limit that will harm a district's financial position.

-• Attempts to pass on to school districts any fees by government entities to pay for services that are the normal responsibility of that entity.
+- Requires districts to incur a debt limit that will harm a district's financial position. - Attempts to pass on to school districts any fees by government entities to pay for services that are the normal responsibility of that entity.